saransh9714/Zepto-ECommerce-Analysis/README.md

 # 📦 Zepto Ecommerce Analysis

 ## 📌 Project Overview
-This project presents an end-to-end analysis of e-commerce data inspired by **Zepto’s quick-commerce business model**.
+This project presents an analysis of e-commerce data inspired by **Zepto’s quick-commerce business model**.
 The objective is to extract meaningful business insights related to customer behavior, order trends, and revenue performance using **SQL and Excel**.
-The project demonstrates how data can be transformed into actionable insights to support **data-driven decision-making** in an e-commerce environment.
+The project demonstrates how data can be transformed into actionable insights to support **data driven decision making** in an e-commerce environment.

 ---

 ## 🎯 Objectives
 - Analyze order and revenue trends across customers and products
-- Identify high-value customers and repeat purchase behavior
+- Identify high value customers and repeat purchase behavior
 - Understand demand patterns and product performance
 - Generate business insights and recommendations for growth